-MetroMile was founded in 2001 and provides auto insurance targeted to drivers with low yearly mileage.
-Coverage is currently available in California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia and Washington with plans to soon expand into other states.
+MetroMile was founded in 2011 and provides auto insurance targeted to drivers with low yearly mileage.
+Coverage is currently available in Arizona, California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia and Washington with plans to soon expand into other states.
 There is a waitlist if you want to be notified when coverage is available in your state.

 - Bodily injury

 - Rental reimbursement

 The Progressive Insurance usage-based option is call Snapshot, which is available in all states except California and North Carolina.
 Drivers choose between a plug-in device or a mobile app to record their driving habits.
 Driving factors recorded by the Snapshot device/app include the miles driven, time of day, hard-braking incidents, or hard-cornering incidents.
 Speed is not recorded.

 The company evaluates the data of a 30-day driving period and then, if you qualify for a discount, it will be applied to your policy.
 Snapshot users can expect to save an average of $145 per year on auto insurance.